CHRISTOPANANJICKAL/fast_cached_network_image/README.md

 ```dart
 await FastCachedImageConfig.init(path: storageLocation, clearCacheAfter: const Duration(days: 15));
 ```
-The clearCacheAfter property is used to set the Duration after with the cached image will be cleated.
+The clearCacheAfter property is used to set the Duration after with the cached image will be cleared.
 By default its set to 7 days, which means an image cached today will be deleted when you open the app after 7 days.

 Use it as a Widget